 Together, we have continued to focus on sustainable access for diagnostics in countries with the greatest disease burden and the least resources.

-Since the inception of the Global Access Program in 2014, we were able to test over 7 million babies for HIV.
-That’s giving a lot more children a shot at life.
+Since the inception of the Global Access Program in 2014, Roche diagnostic solutions have been used to test over 9 million babies for HIV.
+That’s giving a lot more children a shot at living a long, happy, and healthy life.

 - The gap report.
 Geneva: Joint United Nations Programme on HIV/AIDS; 2014.
 Available from: http://www.unaids.org/en/resources/campaigns/2014/2014gapreport/gapreport [cited 2016 Mar 15].